 This food-based multivitamin boasts 4333 Amazon reviews, 75% of which are four or five stars.
 Packed with probiotics, choline, and vitamins B, C, and E, this vegetarian and gluten-free option supports bone, breast, immune, and nervous system health.

-Ritual has two different multivitamins for women: for ages 18-49 and 50-plus.
+Ritual has two different multivitamins for women: one for ages 18 to 49 and one for 50-plus.
 The 50-plus formula supports immune function, heart health, bone health, and muscle function.
 It's formulated with post-menopausal needs in mind, so it doesn't contain iron.